Health & Medical

 A Comprehensive Range of Protection

-Checkmate Fire provides comprehensive range of passive fire protection and air integrity sealing systems and fire rated glazing using only the most advanced products and services for healthcare buildings throughout the UK.
+Checkmate Fire provides comprehensive range of passive fire protection and fire resistant glazing solutions using only the most advanced products and services for healthcare buildings throughout the UK.
 Our operatives have extensive experience working in open environments and on sensitive wards and sites spread across multiple locations, keeping staff, patients and assets safe, while providing critical works.